TSH RECEPTOR MUTATIONS AND DISEASES

 Since the TSH receptor is capable of activating both Gs and Gq (though with lower potency) the question arises whether mutations with a different effect on the two cascades would be associated with different phenotypes.
-Studies in mice 5 and a recent report 6 suggests that activation of Gq may be required to observe goitrogenesis in patients with non-autoimmune familial hyperthyroidism.
-However, when tested in transfected non-thyroid cells, all identified gain of function mutations of the TSHR stimulate constitutively Gs, with only a minority capable of stimulating both Gs and Gq 7, 8.
+Studies in mice 5 and rare patients 6 suggests that activation of Gq may be required to observe goitrogenesis in patients with non-autoimmune familial hyperthyroidism.
+However, when tested in transfected non-thyroid cells, all identified gain of function mutations of the TSHR stimulate constitutively Gs, with only a minority capable of stimulating both Gs and Gq 7;8.
 Also, thyroid adenomas or multinodular goitre are frequent in McCune Albright syndrome, which is characterized by pure Gs stimulation 9.

 1.1.
 Familial non-autoimmune hyperthyroidism or hereditary toxic thyroid hyperplasia.